 As burdensome as student-loan debt can be, paying it as quickly as possible should not necessarily be the top priority.
 Instead, some experts suggest saving 15% of one’s income in an emergency fund and prioritizing payment of debt with the highest interest rates—including car loans and consumer debt—over lower-interest student loans.

 AMA Member Benefits PLUS makes navigating your financial future easier.
 Whether it's a home, student, resident or personal loan or insurance, the AMA provides the information to align your finances, and prepare for your future in the medical profession.

-McKinley Glover IV, MD, MHS, is a board-certified radiologist at Massachusetts General Hospital and assistant medical director within the Massachusetts General Physicians Organization.
+McKinley Glover IV, MD, MHS, is a board-certified radiologist and an assistant professor of radiology at Harvard Medical School.
 During his training, he completed his five years of residency in Boston.
 He was determined to adhere to a budget and “pay myself for retirement,” he said, explaining that it was important to him to save money from the get-go.

 So instead of paying up to $2,500 a month to live solo in a studio or one-bedroom in a fashionable part of the city, he opted to share a three-bedroom, one-bath townhouse with two roommates.
 There, his share of the rent came to $800 a month.

 Lastly, if your workplace provides retirement account plans—and almost all institutions with residency programs do—take advantage of them and any matching-funds offered.
 Try to put a few hundred dollars each month into a 403(b) or 401(k) and watch your savings multiply over time thanks to compound interest.